-A history of Morgan's Cavalry, by Basil Wilson Duke.
+A History of Morgan's Cavalry, by Basil Wilson Duke.
 Edited with an introd. and notes by Cecil Fletcher Holland, pub.
 1960, 595 p., call #: 973.742 D. This substantial, well known and highly regarded work is a history of a renowned unit of Confederate cavalry written by one of its officers.
 Originally published 1923.

-On the Altar of Freedom
+On the Altar of Freedom by

 Call Number: 973.7 415 GOO